colorizenl/multimedialib/readme.md

 MultimediaLib acts as an abstraction layer between the application and the platform's underlying resources, such as graphics, audio, input, and network access.
-Other frameworks use a similar approach, but tend to target mobile platforms, native applications (on mobile/desktop/both), or web applications.
+Other frameworks use a similar approach but tend to target mobile platforms, native applications (on mobile/desktop/both), or web applications.
 MultimediaLib's main strength is that applications will run on *all* those different platforms.